I can confidently say that I’ve found Feather’s AS D2 to be a damn-near-perfect double-edge safety razor, I’ll explain.

 Used to refer to a point at which the level of profits or benefits gained is less than the amount of money or energy invested.

 Now let me explain law of diminishing returns in the context of the Double-Edge safety razors.

-So What this law states is, that when you buy a safety razor which costs, let’s say 10 dollars (your random QShave or no-brand) pharmacy razor, you get value, there are a lot of things to be improved but you get something that’s reasonable for that kind of low price.
+So What this law states is that when you buy a safety razor that costs, let’s say 10 dollars (your random QShave or no-brand) pharmacy razor, you get value, there are a lot of things to be improved but you get something that’s reasonable for that kind of low price.

 Then you go out and spend about $15 more, let’s say you buy a Merkur 23c or 25c for about $25.
 What you get is Substantial improvement in terms of build quality and design, which results in miles better shave.

 But then you go out again and spend about 10-15 dollars more and buy an Edwin Jagger DE 89.
-Materials used are much better, the plating gets better, the overall fit and finish gets a step up, the design gets a step up, the overall material feel and quality is improved and along-with that the quality of shave you get is improved a bit more.
+Materials used are much better, the plating gets better, the overall fit and finish get a step up, the design gets a step up, the overall material feel and quality is improved, and along with that the quality of shave you get is improved a bit more.